jmcerda/wilkesliberty/README.md

-# wilkesliberty
+# Wilkes & Liberty
-Static site for wilkesliberty.com
+Static site for wilkesliberty.com built with HUGO.